DESCRIPTION OF PLANT

 PRACTICAL USES OF KATUKI

 Katuki is very helpful in combating digestive problems.
-It provides strength to stomach, secretes gastric juices and improves appetite, hence improves digestion.
-It also help to cure constipation as it generates active bowel movements.
+It provides strength to stomach, secretes gastric juices and improves appetite.
+This herb also helps to treat constipation as it generates active bowel movements.

-It has properties to lowers the blood glucose level, serum lipids peroxides and blood urea nitrogen.
+It has properties to lower the raised blood glucose level, serum lipids peroxides and blood urea nitrogen.

 It helps to control inflammatory reactions.